epinio/docs/docs/howtos/customization/create_custom_appcharts.md

   helmChart: https://mydomain.org/epinio-application-fluentd.tgz
 ```

-This How-to assumes that the chosen file is named `fluentd-appchart.yaml`.
+This How-to assumes that the name of the chosen file is `fluentd-appchart.yaml`.

 :::info